standardebooks/manual/10-art-and-images.rst

 -	`National Museum in Krakow <https://zbiory.mnk.pl/>`__ (CC0 items say CC0 - Public Domain under the Copyright section.)

+-	`National Gallery of Denmark <https://collection.smk.dk/#/en/>`__ (CC0 items have a Public Domain logo under the pictures, which leads to a CC0 license.)

 Clearance FAQ
 ~~~~~~~~~~~~~